- April 20, 2023: 2023 RAU weight adjustments.

 - Diligence Configurations: Shows steps an organization has taken to prevent attacks.
 Similar to Compromised Systems, data is classified into risk vector types and factored into an organization‘s security rating accordingly.

-Security ratings are the results of the aggregation of all risk vector letter grades (with different weights) that are normalized for that company (as outlined in the risk vectors overview).
+A company's security rating is the result of aggregating the information from all weighted risk vectors and normalizing it for that company (as outlined in the risk vectors overview).

 Risk Category Weights